slott56/Stingray-Reader/docs/source/demo/profile.rst

-..    #!/usr/bin/env python3

 ..  _`demo_profile`:

 ##########################################################
 Data Profiling Demonstration
 ##########################################################

-This is a simple data profiling application that can be applied to workbooks to examine the data prior to creating builders.
+This is a data profiling application that can be applied to workbooks to examine the data.
+This can help design builder functions for applications.

 This produces simple RST-format output on stdout.